COS301-SE-2025/Smart-File-Manager/Documentation/srs.md

   1.6 Registered user's preferences must be saved for to carry over to other platforms when logged in.

 2. File Metadata.
-  2.1 Users must be able to inspect file specific metadata associated with their files.
+  2.1 Users must be able to inspect file specific metadata by clicking on a file.
+  2.2 Users must be able to view a base set of metadata for all files and an extended set for specific file types.

 3. Directory Organization.
   3.1 Users must be able to create autonomously managed directories known as "smart folders".